Ikergune/firos/README.md

 whitelist.json
 --------------

-When FIROS is launched or is notified that a new robot has been connected, it searchs for the new robots and topics. this file contains a whitelist that represents the robots that are allowed to connect to FIROS, the topics that will be used and their role (publisher or subscriber), if a topic is publisher it means that FIROS will publish on it and if it is subscriber FIROS will listen to it.
-The robot and the topic names can be regular expressions (without the "^" at the beginning and "$" at the end).
+Everytime FIROS is launched or whenever it gets a notification about a new robot being connected, it looks the available *topics* on the robot. this configuration file contains a list of allowed robots and topics to be connected to this particular instance of FIROS.
+It also defines whether the topic is a *publisher*, when FIROS transmits data to it, or a *subscriber* in case FIROS should be listening to any incoming information on that topic.
+Names corresponding to both *robots* and *topics* can also be *regular expressions* avoiding the '^' at the beginning and '$' at the end.
 Here is an example:

 ``` javascript
 "turtle\\w+": {